Tichau/FileConverter/README.md

 Thanks to Idael Cardoso for his work on CD Audio ripper.
 [Code project link](http://www.codeproject.com/Articles/5458/C-Sharp-Ripper)

 ## Change Log
+v0.4
+- New: Possibility to encode videos (mkv output file format) using H.264 video codec and AAC audio codec.
+- New: Possibility to extract Audio CD content.
+- New: Possibility to encode audio in aac format.
+- New: Possibility to encode images (png, jpg and ico formats).
+- New: Support new audio input file format: aac
+- New: Support new video input file formats: bik, flv, mov, mkv
+- New: Support new image input file formats: bmp, tiff, png, jpg and ico.
+- New: Multi-thread conversion (file converter will now start multiple conversions at the time depending on your number of cores).
+- New: Copy the currently selected preset when clicking on the add preset button.
+- New: Add "My Documents", "My Music", "My Videos" and "My Pictures" folder to output file name generator.
+- New: Possibily to chose if the application quit after succeeded conversions.
+- Fixed: Reordering presets does not update the registry.
+- Tech: Handle incorrect user settings case.
+- Tech: Improve diagnostics system (compatibility with logs from multiple threads, dump files in AppData folder and error messages).
+- Tech: Update ffmpeg version.

 v0.3
 - New: Possibility to extract audio from videos.
 - New: Support new input file formats: aiff, m4a, avi, mp4.